Always wondered what a Photoshop drop shadow is, or how to add a drop shadow in Photoshop?

 The only time this is really useful is when you are trying to achieve special glow or abstract effects.

 In addition, the "Anti-aliased" checkbox allows you to improve the quality of the shadow falloff with a very slight drop in performance.
-The performance decrease is negligible, so we recommend always keeping the box checked.
+The performance decrease is negligible, so I recommend always keeping the box checked.

 The Noise slider is a useful tool to give your shadow a gritty feel.
 If you are creating a style that is going to resemble dirt or concrete, adding some noise can help the overall effect.
 For a totally smooth shadow, leave it at 0%.